Mariichuu/PA-GGD/README.md

 Cakir Zara

 ## Credits
-This app/game was created at the Visualization and Interaction in Digital Media (VIS) program of HS Ansbach.
+This game was created in the Visualization and Interaction in Digital Media (VIS) program of HS Ansbach.

-Supervised by Prof. Florian Machill (Virtual Reality WS 23/24)
+Supervised by Prof. Florian Machill and Sebastian Stamm (Gamedesign WS 23/24)

 ## Third Party Credits